conedevelopment/root-site-eleventy/src/docs/extensions/bazar.md

 Also, Bazar provides a command to clean all the expired carts easily.
 You may run the `php artisan bazar:clear-carts` command to delete the database's expired cart records.

-> In some cases, you may delete all the existing carts.
-To do so, pass the `--all` flag to the command.
+{% notification %}In some cases, you may delete all the existing carts.
+To do so, pass the `--all` flag to the command.{% endnotification %}

 You may call this command from the scheduler to automatize the cleanup process: